List of The League of Gentlemen characters: Job Centre

 In the 2017 specials, Pauline appears to have regained her position in the job centre, and a familiar scene is played out with Mickey, Ross and other job seekers.
 Eventually, it is revealed that the setting is a care home and Pauline has dementia; Mickey and Ross are helping Pauline to regain her memories.
-They succeed; however, Pauline is soon murdered accidentally by Geoff in a mistaken identity murder, although her body is not shown.
+They succeed; however, Pauline is soon murdered accidentally by Geoff in a mistaken identity murder after he mistook her for Mike's morbidly obese wife Cheryl (whom Mike had ordered him to kill), although her body is not shown.
 Mickey, who has finally acquired his dream position of a fireman, is last seen distraught over her death.

 In the live show, there is a "Who Shot Pauline?" saga, featuring Ross, Mickey, and Cathy Carter-Smith as suspects.

 Geoff, Mike, and Brian

 Geoffrey "Geoff" Tipps (Shearsmith), Mike Harris (Pemberton), and Brian Morgan (Gatiss) all work at the local plastics injection-moulding company (in the original radio series, this was a nuclear power plant).
 Mike is the most normal of the trio (like Shearsmith's portrayal of Benjamin Denton, Mike is portrayed by Pemberton with no added makeup), whilst Brian is slightly less intelligent, though still a good friend.
 Geoff is rather more tactless and distasteful, always aiming to perfect his comic timing with a series of ill-formed jokes.
 The three getting together always results in Geoff exploding in a fit of rage, often brandishing a gun and exclaiming "You knew I had this gun, Brian!"
 In Series 2, en route to an away day training session, they become lost in the woods and turn to barbarism in a parody of Deliverance.
 The reason Mike and Brian remain friends with Geoff despite his outbursts remains a mystery until Mike's wedding, when it is revealed that Mike once had sex with Geoff's ex-wife, while Brian is now married to her.

 In Series 3 Geoff travels to London to become an unsuccessful stand-up comedian after being sacked by Mike, only to be accused of terrorism and having to return to Royston Vasey as police are searching for him in London.
 On the way back, he swerves his stolen van into a garden wall and is horribly disfigured.
 He is finally seen a great deal happier (albeit with his face heavily bandaged) in hospital surrounded by his friends, including Mike and his wife Cheryl, regaling them successfully with his comedy routine.
 The fact that his face has been disfigured concludes his story in Series 3: the search for him was based on a facial description, so he is no longer in danger of being caught by the police.